microsoft/ray-on-aml/README.md

 __Better control of ray versions and ray packages by user__

 - Users no longer need to use fixed ray packages that comes with Ray-On-AML.
-You can specify ray components and versions to use in ``getRay()`` method.
+You can specify ray components and versions to use in ``getRay()`` method for interactive mode or include ray version and ray packages in your job [environment](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-manage-environments-v2?tabs=cli)/dependencies for job mode.

 __Ability to mount inputs and outputs to ray cluster (with AML v2) for interactive use__

 - No more download or move larger volume of data from Data Lake to compute cluster for processing.
 Just mounting Data, you can access for read and write data.
 - Manage data using Data(Set) in AML, and use the name to mount for in/output
-- You can read data as Arrow dataset or other dataframe for your project
+- The path to the mounted folder can be used in ray client for ray to access data.

 __Support user define docker environment to greater customize ray environment__